 - Well production history is one of the most sought after items by our users.
-It is the Libraries goal to move forward on this project to produce a digital dataset on well production history.
-This project will be intensive, as it will bring to life many thousands of forms in a digital format. - Data verification and updating of well location and subsurface data will be ongoing in 2009.
-Quality assurance testing of the edited data set to will continue to identify and correct remaining errors. - New GIS layers are being added to the NRVIS digital base maps by MNR.
+It is the Library's goal to move forward on this project to produce a digital dataset of well production history.
+This project will be intensive, as it will bring to life many thousands of forms in a digital format.
+Such information is paramount for both exploration and storage development. - Data verification and updating of well location and subsurface data will be ongoing in 2010.
+Quality assurance testing of the edited data set will continue to identify and correct remaining errors. - New GIS layers are being added to the NRVIS digital base maps by MNR.
 These layers are spacing orders, designated gas storage areas, unit areas, and historical oil fields. - Resale data agreements need to be negotiated with local, national or international vendors to market Ontario data - Further cooperative projects are proposed with the Ontario Geological Survey, which would improve the quality of subsurface geological data in the database. - Recently Completed: - Log digitizing: completion of the second contract from OGS yielded 2,100 new digital logs in LAS format and 3,500 scanned images of logs.
-600 Sonic logs remain to be digitized as a potential project. - Main data entry project: complete with a total count of 26,500 wells on record, stand by for 2nd phase "Data Integrity" - Production Module: all 65,000 production forms scanned, Operator name and year registration complete between 1992 and 2007, 20% of wells registered with a licence number between 1992 and 2007.
+600 Sonic logs remain to be digitized as a potential project. - Main data entry project: complete with a total count of 26,500 wells on record; stand by for 2nd phase - "Data Integrity" - Production Module: all 65,000 production forms scanned, Operator name and year registration complete between 1992 and 2007, 20% of wells registered with a licence number between 1992 and 2007.
 Current project under contract from MNR requires complete well production history between 1992 and 2007.